N-Pratik/Line_Following_Robot/README.md

 if line == right
     move(right)
 ```
-> One can have different the rates of turning based on position of the line.
+> One can have different the rates of turning based on the position of the line

 ## Sensing and Detection

+As mentioned above, the line will be detected with use of IR sensors.

+### Power supply to the sensors:

+Widely used IR sensors have 3 pins, namely, `GND` (Ground), `VCC`(Supply) and `OUT`(Output)

 ## Flow of Power